 First, you have to fight and win the war and then, and only then, will the spoils be available.
 The enemy doesn't come to be a blessing, but a blessing can be obtained from the enemy if we are victorious.
 Likewise, tribulations and adversities are not blessings from God.
 They are attacks from the enemy intended to steal the Word of God out of our lives.
-No man should say that the temptation came from God, for God is not the one who tempts any man, James 1:13 Let no one say when he is tempted, “I am tempted by God”; for God cannot be tempted by evil, nor does He Himself tempt anyone.
+No man can honestly say that any temptation came from God.
+For God is not the one who tempts any man.
+James 1:13 Let no one say when he is tempted, “I am tempted by God”; for God cannot be tempted by evil, nor does He Himself tempt anyone.
 If your being tempted, then you now know that it's coming from the devil through your own flesh.
 It's time to say "Shut Up Devil".

 If problems were what perfected us, then most Christians would have been perfected long ago and those who experienced the greatest problems would be the greatest Christians.
-However, that's not the way it is.
+However, that's not the way it works.
 God's word was given to us to make us stronger and thoroughly furnished unto every good work.
-2 Timothy 3:16-17 All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for [c]instruction in righteousness, 17 that the man of God may be complete, thoroughly equipped for every good work.
+2 Timothy 3:16-17 All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, 17 that the man of God may be complete, thoroughly equipped for every good work.
 God's Word does not need to be supplemented with problems to accomplish its work.
-We just have to learn His word and use them in our daily lives for them to work just as the word of God says it will work.
+We just have to learn His word and use it in our daily lives for this to work just as the word of God says it will work.

 Prayer and deliverance is available to you through this ministry in various ways.

-See details in the "Contact Us" section of this site.
+See details in the "Contact" section of this site.

 This Web Site www.whirlwindhealingministry.com